-PROBLEM: Property tax reform passed in 2013 will take an estimated \$761.9 million out of county property tax revenues over the next 10 years.
-Counties provide necessary services and meet ever-increasing state mandates with property tax revenues.
-Adequate funding for roads, mental health and disability services, local public health, the Environment First Fund, the Rural Enhancement and Protection (REAP) program and emergency management are areas of concern for counties.
-There are a number of services that counties provide to the public that are subsidized by property taxes because the fees charged to the customers are not adequate to pay for the service.
-Many fees have not been raised in years, and the increased expenses are funded by the property taxpayer.
-This is an area that could be addressed by either increasing fees or by providing additional state funding to take the burden off of property taxes.
+PROBLEM: There are a number of services that counties provide to the public that are subsidized by property taxes because the fees charged to the customers have not been adjusted in years and are not adequate to pay for the service.
+This is an area that could be addressed by either modernizing fees or by providing additional state funding to take the burden off of property taxes.